jkalbhenn/scrypt/readme.md

 * The base91 encoding is a bit more straightforward because it has only one standard definition and not multiple historical variants (padding et cetera) like base64
 * It is not compatible with the format used in the /etc/passwd file because it uses ":".
 Base64 can be used in that case

-Possible enhancements
+# Possible enhancements
 * Improved command-line interface
 * Portability
-* More input/output options
+* More input/output options (for example for binary from stdin)

 # External links
 * http://base91.sourceforge.net/